What is a fixed-rate mortgage?

 Fixed-rate mortgage home loan DTI

 Debt-to-income ratio (DTI) is another important factor lenders consider.
 DTI is the ratio of your total monthly debts, including your future mortgage payment, divided by your gross monthly income.
 Most lenders prefer a DTI ratio of no more than 43%.
 If your DTI is higher than this, it might be a good idea to tidy up your finances before applying for a mortgage.
+If you’d like to estimate your DTI ratio, check out our DTI calculator.

 Fixed-rate mortgage income requirements